 Cocky and Sir Big Spur

 If there’s one animal you’re bound to see splashed all over town more than any other, it’s definitely a Gamecock.
 Whether you see it on merchandise, through artwork or hear its crows blasting through town on a loudspeaker every Friday, there’s no denying this is Gamecock Country.
-The garnet and black symbol of UofSC is brought to life through mascots Cocky and Sir Big Spur and the pair can be found on the sidelines during games.
+The garnet and black symbol of USC is brought to life through mascots Cocky and Sir Big Spur and the pair can be found on the sidelines during games.

 Synchronous Fireflies